Repairing Sun Damaged Skin from the Summer

 - Exfoliate and rejuvenate skin with in-office procedures such as chemical peels and dermal-infusion treatments.

-“We offer both procedures and as well as medical grade skincare products at Aspirus Plastic Surgery & Aesthetics and can help you decide on the best treatment for your skin,” says Katrina.
-“It’s the perfect way to shed the summer damage and head into the colder months with a ‘clean slate.”
+“We offer skin-repairing procedures as well as medical grade skincare products at Aspirus and can help you decide on the best treatment for your skin,” says Katrina.
+“It’s the perfect way to shed the summer damage and head into the colder months with a ‘clean slate.’”